Individual year pages have additional information, where available.

 Following initial operational testing, the USS Arleigh Burke was deployed to the Mediterranean Sea and the Adriatic Sea in 1993, serving as the “Green Crown” during Operation Provide Promise.

 During her second deployment in 1995, the Arleigh Burke steamed in the Mediterranean and performed “Red Crown” duties in support of the No-Fly Zone over Bosnia-Herzegovina.

 During her third cruise in 1998, she sailed the Mediterranean Sea, Adriatic Sea, Red Sea, and Black Sea, and participated in American and Allied exercises.

 During her fourth cruise in 2000-2001, the Arleigh Burke served in the Mediterranean and Red Seas and in the Persian Gulf, enforcing United Nations sanctions against Iraq.

 On her fifth deployment in 2003, the USS Arleigh Burke and the other units of the USS Theodore Roosevelt-led carrier battle group participated in Operation Enduring Freedom and Operation Iraqi Freedom.
 Arleigh Burke fired Tomahawk missile against targets in Iraq, escorted merchant ships and naval auxiliaries through geographic choke-points, and carried out “leadership interdiction” operations in the northern Arabian Sea.
 She also undertook counter-piracy missions in the Gulf of Aden.

-In September 2014, she fired Tomahawk missiles on ISIS targets in Syria while in the Red Sea.
+On 23 September 2014, the ARLEIGH BURKE took part in the 2014 military intervention against ISIS, firing Tomahawk missiles on targets in Syria while the ship was in the Red Sea.

 In 2021, she changed home port to Rota Spain.